CaspianVahagn/sv-inject/README.md

 Initializes or retrieves the DI container if it is already initialized.
 A container will be initialized per request or on CSR on first render.

+should not be called or used if no specific reason to manipulate the container exists.

 ```typescript
 const container = initContainer();
 ```